-The Center for Community Health and Development was awarded a five-year grant (2010-2015) as a scientific partner in the National Healthy Communities Study.
-Funded by NHLBI and several other NIH Institutes, CDC, and the Robert Wood Johnson Foundation, this national study will examine what works in community-level efforts to prevent childhood obesity in nearly 200 U.S. communities.
+The Center for Community Health and Development was awarded a five-year grant as a scientific partner in the National Healthy Communities Study.
+Funded by NHLBI and several other NIH Institutes, CDC, and the Robert Wood Johnson Foundation, this national study examined what works in community-level efforts to prevent childhood obesity in nearly 200 U.S. communities.
 Full Story...

 Child/Youth Health and Development